What Causes Knee Pain?

 Bursitis of the knee commonly occurs on the inside of the knee (anserine bursitis) and the front of the kneecap (patellar bursitis, or "housemaid's knee").

 Knee pain due to inflammation is generally treated with ice packs, and anti-inflammatory medications such as ibuprofen or aspirin and may require local injections of cortisone medication.
 Exercise therapy to develop the musculature of the front of the thigh is commonly prescribe.
-Manual therapy, such as osteopathy, myotherapy, or physiotherapy, are very helpful at reducing any muscle tightness and joint stiffness that may be contributing to the knee pain.
+Manual therapy, such as osteopathy or myotherapy may be helpful at reducing any muscle tightness and joint stiffness that may be contributing to the knee pain.
 Your osteopath and myotherapist are trained to be able to identify the exact cause of the problem and direct you to the most appropriate form of treatment.